dennisss/dacha/pkg/cnc/machines/makera_carvera/index.md

 full reference:

+- `G38.2 Z-10 F60`
+    - Do leveling
+    - Though I think its actually defaulting to 100mm/min?
 - `G32 R1 X0 Y0 A10 B10 H2` : Grid probing
     - `X/Y` are the start position??
 Supposedly these are relative to the current position
 - `M495 X??
 Y??
 [C??
 Y??]
 [O??
 F??]
 [A??
 B??
 I??
 J??
 H??]
 [P1]` : Scan margin, then do z probe, change probe tool